pointwisegmbh/locarta-public-docs/android/docs/index.md

     }
 ```

-### User opt-in
+### User Opt-In

-User has to opt-in into marketing research program for the SDK to start working.
+User must opt in to Locarta's market research programme for the SDK to start working.
+This can be done by either:

-This can be done either via embed dialog:
+a) Via the default Locarta agreement dialog:
 ```java
     // Put this code somewhere in the main activities LocartaSdk.showAgreementDialog(this);
 ```
-Or it can be done via API call if a host application has own accept dialog or compliant terms and conditions:
+b) Via API call if your application has own agreement dialog or compliant terms and conditions:
 ``` java
     LocartaSDK.setTermsAccepted(true);
 ```

-If you want to check the status of accepted terms, call:
+If you want to check whether the user has opted in, call:
 ``` java
     // The call returns true or false if user accepted terms or not LocartaSDK.getTermsAccepted();
 ```

-If you want to stop SDK for whatever reason:
+If you want to stop SDK for some reason:
 ```java
    LocartaSdk.stop(context);
 ```

-## Integration information
+## Integration Information

 ------

 By default the host app __should not__ be setting any additional permissions in it's manifest.

-The set of minimal permissions embedded in the Locarta SDK:
+The set of minimal permissions embedded in the Locarta SDK is:

 | Permission Name | Plain English Name in App | Plain German Name in App
 | ------------- | ------------- | -------------